 In most instances one is interested in modeling a problem which exists in an open domain, i.e., an infinite space.
 This is true even when the specific region of interest, say the region where a scatterer is present, may be small.
 That scatterer is in an unbounded space.
 Thus far the code we have written is only suitable for modeling a resonator since the nodes at the ends of the grid reflect any field incident upon them.
 We now wish to rectify this shortcoming.
 Absorbing boundary conditions (ABC's) will be used so that the grid, which will contain only a finite number of nodes, can behave as if it were infinite.
 In one dimension, when operating at the Courant limit of one, an exact ABC can be realized.
-Unfortunately in higher dimensions, or even in one dimension when not operating at the Courant limit, ABC's are only approximate.
-The better the ABC, the less energy it reflects back into the interior of the grid.
+Unfortunately in higher dimensions, or even in one dimension when not operating at the Courant limit or when a material other than free space is present at the end of the grid, ABC's are only approximate.
+The better the ABC, the less (spurious) energy it reflects back into the interior of the grid.